isc-tdyar/isc-iris-vector-search-eap/README.md

 ## Early Access Program Materials

 ### Kits and Containers:

-Please obtain the latest build for your machine architecture from the VECDB branch available here: http://kits-web/kits/unreleased/IRIS/2024.1.0VECDB/

-Docker containers are available from .https://kitserver.iscinternal.com/kits/unreleased/Docker/2024.1.0VECDB/

-Unless otherwise indicated, the build is the best one!latest
+- 2024.1 Developer Preview kits and containers, both Enterprise and Community editions, support Vector Search
+- "bleeding edge" kits and container images are available via download in the Early Access Program page

 ### License Keys:

+There are also license keys that you can use with these kits/containers, just download and apply the key for the version (kit or container) you want to install.

 ### Documentation: